dip-proto/xvcl/README.md

 ## Introduction

-xvcl is VCL transpiler that extends Fastly VCL with programming constructs that generate standard VCL code.
+xvcl is a VCL transpiler that extends Fastly VCL with programming constructs that generate standard VCL code.

 Think of it as a build step for your VCL: write enhanced VCL source files, run xvcl, and get clean, valid VCL output.